CS2401-Fall2021/lab-8-BST/README.md

 ## Part 4: ShouldKeepTree (10 pts code, ~3 line of code)
 In Main.java implement keepTree(Node root, int maxMistakes, double logFactor).
 It should return true only if both are true:
 * Number of Mistakes is less than or equal to maxMistakes
-* MaxDepth is less than logFactor * Number of unique items
+* MaxHeight is less than logFactor * Number of unique items

 ## Part 5: Tests (20 pts)
 Let's make sure our methods 1-4 work!
 Remember to include